turnede0/pdlmaterial/introduction_to_FPGA/README.md

 PAL or PLA can be programmed by antifuse technology(irreversible) or EEPROM.

-## Field Programmable Gate Array FPGA
+## Field Programmable Gate Array (FPGA)
+![FPGA Design, Architecture and Applications (Updated) [2024]](https://www.logic-fruit.com/wp-content/uploads/2021/12/FPGA-Graphics-1.jpg.webp)
 Based on PAL and PLA, FPGA is developed to fulfil more complex and large scale digital circuit appplication.
 The key feature of FPGA is "field", which means the digital circuit design can be reprogrammed outside factory, which give us greater flexible and agile in utilizing it.

+### Structure of a FPGA
 1. Logic Blocks:
     ![classes](./CLB.png)
     -   FPGAs consist of a large number of configurable logic blocks (CLBs) that can be interconnected to implement various logic functions.
 Each CLB typically contains Lookup Tables(LUTs), flip-flops, and multiplexers.